arpi5191/clinical-data-analysis-dashboard/README.md

   - `README.md` — this project documentation.
   - `requirements.txt` — lists all required Python packages.

+- **.streamlit/**
+  Contains configuration for the Streamlit app:
+  - `config.toml` — sets the theme, colors, and fonts for the dashboard.

 - **input/**
   Contains input data files:
   - `cell_counts.csv` — raw cell count data for all samples.